COS301-SE-2020/The-Amazing-App/README.md

     </details>

  > <b>Tshegofatso Maseko : </b> <br>
- * <a href="#"> GitHub  Profile  </a><br>
+ * <a href="tshegofatso12-ai.github.io/porfolio/"> GitHub  Profile  </a><br>
  * <a href="#"> GitHub  Account </a><br>
  * <details>
    <summary><b>About myself</b></summary>
    <br>
-   I am passionate abut technology and I am a hard-worker.
+   I am passionate about technology and I am a hard-worker.
 I am always eager to learnand to use my problem-solving skills.
+Completed various modules such as software modelling, netcentric computer systems,program design and database related course which equipped me with useful skills toenable me to be an active team member.
    <br>
     </details>